anuyts/public/agda/modal.md

 we have to reach through the nested modules that we're currently in.
 So I guess we need a list of modalities instead.

-TODO syntax for data/record

-TODO For cohesion, modules are just a way to have a shared telescope

 ### Top-level definitions and the metamode
 Josselin fixed a bug in cohesion that allowed using non-flat definitions in flat positions.
 This probably breaks a lot of code written using the flat modality.
 The reason is that